 Because I want to keep things really simple for a recipe I rely on mostly when I’m sick, I have only included a couple of main spices: turmeric, cumin, and fresh ginger.
 If you want to take it up a notch, add some coriander, cardamom, fenugreek, whatever spices you really love.

 If you’re not vegan, heavy cream can be used in place of coconut milk, though the coconut adds a nice subtle sweetness that I recommend.
 I have made it with oat cream as well.
-It is an excellent vegan creamy tomato soup, you won’t miss the cream!
+It is an excellent vegan creamy tomato soup as is, and you won’t miss the cream!

 - 2 teaspoons cumin